Kntnt/mkwp/README.md

 		WordPress.org, enter its slug or URL to its zip-file.
 For a theme hosted in a remote Git repository, enter its remote URL.
 For a theme hosted locally, enter the path to the zip file.
 The last listed theme is activated.
-If omitted, twentytwentyfour will be used.
+If omitted, WordPress's current default theme will be used.

 	-P <plugins>
 	--plugins=<plugins>